webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 this case, we pass it `input.length` which is `3` telling WebGPU to run the compute shader 3 times.
 We then end the pass.

-Here's what the situation will be when `dispatchWorkgroups` is executed
+Here's what the situation will be when `dispatchWorkgroups` is executed.

 <div class="webgpu_center"><img src="resources/webgpu-simple-compute-diagram.svg" style="width: 553px;"></div>

-After the computation is finished we ask WebGPU to copy from `workBuffer` to `resultBuffer`
+After the computation is finished we ask WebGPU to copy from `workBuffer` to `resultBuffer`.

 ```js
   // Encode a command to copy the results to a mappable buffer.